KTH/kurs-pm-api/README.md

 # Kurs-pm-api

 ## Api to Upload alternative course memo as PDF
-To store information about uploaded course memos as PDF to be used in course memo as PDF project

-This API is made within course information projekt(kip) to support only one micro service to administrate uploading of memo as PDF in `kurs-pm-admin-web`.
+This API is made within course information projekt(kip) to **support only one admin micro service** to administrate uploading of memo as PDF in `kurs-pm-admin-web`.

+This api is used only by `kurs-pm-admin-web` to upload memo files in PDF format to a common blobstorage and saves information about file in database.
+Important to know, **this api is not used by public pages**, instead use `kurs-pm-data-api`.

+Same blobstorage and database is used by another web admin service `kurs-pm-data-admin-web` which is used to create/edit web based memos (not uploaded pdf)

-It is an alternative project to `kurs-pm-data-api` (preferably to use `kurs-pm-data-api` and `kurs-pm-data-admin-web`)
+As it was mentioned above, it is an alternative project to `kurs-pm-data-api` (preferably to use `kurs-pm-data-api` and `kurs-pm-data-admin-web`)

 The two projects are [kurs-pm-admin-web][web], a web server with express, and [kurs-pm-api][api], a RESTful API.
 The `kurs-pm-admin-web` project use OpenID Connect and/or CAS as a mechanism for authorisation and authentication.